canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Hold on, I might."
 I managed to say.
 Turned my gaze back to the person in the box, legs feeling week.
 "What the fuck, Violet, your players are, what, the actual fucking Sybil system?"

 Yeong-Mi shot Violet a questioning glance.
 "Old anime." she said.
-Then, to me.
-"Not exactly.
+Then, to me: "Not exactly.
 It's basically impossible to sustain a brain outside a human body with today's technology."

 "I don't know what is or isn't possible after seeing this!"